-In the previous post, I discussed about various emerging trends like Blockchain, IoT, and Machine learning and predicted a few breakthroughs that should happen to make these predictions come true.
-This post discusses another emerging trend of eSports and gaming about which many of us are unaware.
-The post also discusses effects of this trend on businesses, future of work and the social challenges.
+In the previous post, I discussed that for emerging trends like Blockchain, IoT, Machine learning to become true, a few breakthroughs will happen.
+In this post I have discussed yet another emerging trend, which many of us are unaware – eSports and gaming.
+I have also discussed the far-reaching effects of this trend on businesses, future of work and social challenges.

-The video games are becoming more and more popular as they are able to give an enjoyable experience and also leave behind a feeling of achievement in the player and makes him to play more.
+The video games are becoming more and more popular as they give an enjoyable experience and also leave behind a feeling of achievement in the player and make them play more.
 Gaming companies design their games with the end outcome in terms of feelings that it would like to generate amongst the players.
 This is called ‘Feel engineering’, which is likely to be an area of specialization.

 Let me come back to the topic of energy consumption that I discussed in my previous post and strengthen it with the emergence of eSports.
 One study discovered that gaming PCs collectively consumed 75 terawatt-hours of electricity in 2012.
 The country of Belgium consumes the same amount of electricity!
 Researchers believe this consumption in video games could more than double by 2020.
 I am sure with growing popularity of eSports the demand for energy will increase multiple times.